ToruNiina/AWKesome/README.md

     $awkesome pdb vector src/ContactMap.awk threshold=6.5 pdbfile="hoge.pdb" model=1

-Here, _threshold_ is the definition of contact.
-If the distance of certain pair of particle is lesser than this value, the particles are considered as making pair.
+Here, _threshold_ is the threshold of distance that define a contact exists.
+If the distance of certain pair of particle is lesser than this value, the particles are considered as making contact.
-_pdbfile_ is the name of PDB file you want to analyze.
+_pdbfile_ is the name of PDB file you want to read.
-_model_ is an ID of the model you want to analize.
+_model_ is an ID of the model you want to read.

 ### RMSDCalculator
 RMSDCalculator.awk calculates RMSD.